Baltimore Ravens: 2009–2011

 The Ravens hosted their arch-enemy in Week 1 of the 2011 season.
-On a hot, humid day in M&T Bank Stadium, crowd noise and multiple Steelers mistakes allowed Baltimore to crush them with three touchdowns 35–7.
+On a hot, humid day in M&T Bank Stadium, crowd noise and multiple Steelers mistakes allowed Baltimore to crush them with four touchdowns 35–7.
 The frustrated Pittsburgh players also committed several costly penalties.
 Thus, the Ravens had gained their first-ever victory over the Steelers with Ben Roethlisberger playing and avenged themselves of repeated regular and postseason losses in the series.

 But in Week 2, the Ravens collapsed in Tennessee and lost 26–13.
 They rebounded by routing the Rams in Week 3 and then overpowering the Jets 34–17 in Week 4.

 Week 5, the Ravens had a bye week, following a game against the Texans.
 But in Week 7, Baltimore had a stunning MNF upset loss in Jacksonville as they were held to one touchdown in a 12–7 loss.
 Their final scoring drive failed as Joe Flacco threw an interception in the closing seconds of the game.

 After beating the Cincinnati Bengals in Week 17 of the regular season, the Ravens advanced to the playoffs as the Number 2 seed in the AFC with a record of 12–4.
-They gained the distinction of AFC North Champions over Pittsburgh (12-4) due to a tie-breaker.
+They gained the distinction of AFC North Champions over Pittsburgh (12–4) due to a tie-breaker.

-Ravens' Lee Evans was stripped of a 14-yard touchdown pass by the Patriots Sterling Moore with 22 seconds left and Ravens kicker Billy Cundiff pushed a 32-yard field goal attempt wide left on fourth down as the Patriots held on to beat the Ravens 23-20 during the AFC championship game and advance to Super Bowl XLVI.
+Ravens' Lee Evans was stripped of a 14-yard touchdown pass by the Patriots Sterling Moore with 22 seconds left and Ravens kicker Billy Cundiff pushed a 32-yard field goal attempt wide left on fourth down as the Patriots held on to beat the Ravens 23–20 during the AFC championship game and advance to Super Bowl XLVI.